-At the Bitar Cosmetic Surgery Institute, our Northern Virginia breast reduction staff take pride in making sure we provide for our patients the best surgical experience possible.
+At the Bitar Cosmetic Surgery Institute, we take pride in making sure we provide for our patients the best surgical experience possible.
 This is a process that includes the pre-operative preparation, the actual surgery, and the after care.

 General complications can occur with any surgery.
 Cosmetic surgery is usually a safe surgery performed on healthy patients and, as all surgeries go, is with low risk.
-What we do to even lower the risk of complications is to operate at first class hospitals and surgicenters, with board certified anesthesiologists and nurses.
+What we do to even lower the risk of complications is to operate at a first class surgery center, with board certified anesthesiologists and nurses.
 To avoid post-operative complications, we advocate early mobilization –patients seen in our office one or two days after surgery- and active participation in their own post-operative care.
 When we create a partnership, the results invariably improve.

 Bleeding after a breast reduction is rare.
 Before surgery, our patients are tested to make sure they don’t have any common bleeding disorders by their own physicians, and by lab tests.
 In our practice the rate of significant bleeding is less than 1%.
 Very rarely, we will put drainage tubes in the breasts during a procedure, if we feel there will be some bleeding after the surgery, so the blood will be drained into a plastic bulb that the patient can empty.
 Those drains are removed in the days after surgery.

 The most important step in avoiding infections, in my opinion, is to perform the surgery at a first-rate surgical facility with board certified anesthesiologists and nurses.
 Patients are given the appropriate intravenous antibiotics coverage throughout the surgery.
 During the surgery, the skin surface of the patient is cleaned properly.
-After the procedure, our patients are prescribed a course of antibiotics to minimize infection.
+After the procedure, our patients are given antibiotics to minimize infection.
 As a result of these extra precautions, our rate of infection after a breast reduction is extremely rare.
-It may occur at the superficial incision level where the tension is highest, and a small open wound may occur which will usually heal nicely with dressing changes and antibiotic ointment.
-The scar usually heals very well.
-Very rarely, we will do a scar revision to improve the appearance of that scar.

-In a breast reduction, there is manipulation of a relatively large amount of breast tissue, resection of 1-2 lbs of skin, fat, and breast tissue, and the closure of skin under some mild tension.
+In a breast reduction, there is manipulation of a relatively large amount of breast tissue with a resection of 1-2 lbs of skin, fat, and breast tissue, and the closure of skin under some mild tension.
 Because the incisions are under tension, as well as the weight of the breast causing pressure, there can be either loss of some skin or a small opening of the wound at the base of the breast.
 This is treated with dressing changes and cleaning of the wound in the office as needed.
 This can occur in about 2-4% of patients.
-Usually the wounds heal very well and nothing further needs to be done.
+Usually, the wounds heal very well, and nothing further needs to be done.